Programs

 • Create a body of knowledge and scholarship on issues at the intersection of business, government and society.

-Business, Government & Society Fellowship
+Business, Government & Society Fellows Program

 Nonprofit Board Fellows

 This program brings together Tuck students with local nonprofits.
 Second-year students participate as non-voting board members and become involved in the local community, applying their business skills, and learning directly about organizational governance.
-The program aims to strengthen local nonprofit organizations and build the knowledge, skills, and experience for Fellows to continue to serve their local communities as effective board members.
-It offers Fellows an experiential learning opportunity in nonprofit leadership and governance.
-Fellows also learn about the social, environmental, and economic challenges and opportunities facing their local community and become involved in addressing them.
 Participating organizations select 1-2 Fellows per year who will offer relevant skills and business acumen.
 They may choose to place their Fellows on committees or ask them to contribute to a particular initiative through project-based work.
 Throughout the program, Tuck faculty and the Center for Business & Society support sessions for Fellows to prepare for board service, build specific skills, and share their experiences.
-Read student stories from past Board Fellows below:

 Small Group Discussions